Frequently Asked Questions

 Good to protect both seller and buyer.
 Hope you find it useful.
 If you think it can be improved somehow, or have any suggestions, please let me know.

-10. Will you also post here recorders with German fingerings?
+11. Are you willing to post here recorders with German fingerings?

-Copies of historical flutes (traversi) are welcome too, as it often happens that recorder players play traverso too, and vice-versa.
-So, I think there’s some interest from the RFS audience to know about flutes for sale too.
+Copies of historical flutes (traversi) or other woodwinds, like baroque oboes, are welcome too, as it often happens that recorder players play traverso or oboe too, and vice-versa.
+So, I think there’s some interest from the RFS audience to know about other woodwinds for sale too.

 I’d love to hear how you think I could improve this website, so your feedback is much appreciated.
 Please let me know.